dhowl1/Assassin-Game/README.md

 Current graveyard:
 Alan Turing was killed by Charles Babbage

-This work is originally one of class assignment in JAVA, but I changed it to Python.
+This project is licensed under the MIT License.